 We understand this is a time of high anxiety for many.
 There is an overwhelming amount of information coming at us all.
-Northland School Division is here to support students, parents and community members.
+Northland School Division is here to support students, staff, parents/guardians and community members.
 We have compiled mental health information from several sources.

 It is normal for children to feel worried and nervous and have questions.
 You can support your children by reassuring them about their personal safety and health:

 - Limit their access to news and online stories about the issue.

 - Maintain a normal routine unless otherwise advised by an authority.

 - Encourage them to talk to you about their concerns.

 - Reassure them they are safe.
 This is a child-friendly video on COVID-19.

 Advise them of steps they can take to stay healthy:

 - Wash hands regularly with soap and water for at least 20 seconds (sing the ABC’s to measure time), especially after coughing or sneezing.